 How Does WebRTC Work?

 Before digging deeper, having a brief understanding of the functioning of WebRTC will help you understand it better in the right context.
 It requires streaming audio, video and messaging to interchange random data between browsers and applications.
-Under the hood, numerous linked APIs, protocols and signaling related technologies work in sync within WebRTC to achieve their purpose.
+Under the hood, numerous linked APIs, protocols and signalling related technologies work in sync within WebRTC to achieve their purpose.
 These communications APIs protocols allow the interchange of various media data streams.

 To enable WebRTC communication, the following three steps are required: